 Introduction: Transformative Justice’s Biggest Lacuna

-The transformative ‘turn’ in Transitional Justice (TJ that animates many of the contributions to this volume is a welcome development inasmuch as it renders justice its full meaning and draws attention to the greater emphasis many survivor populations place on issues of welfare or poverty over accountability.
+The transformative ‘turn’ in Transitional Justice (TJ) that animates many of the contributions to this volume is a welcome development inasmuch as it renders justice its full meaning.
 However, the transformative turn is generating its own discontents even among those sympathetic to the re-orientation of TJ.
 This is largely because transformative justice still appears to be defined more by what it is not (liberal, legalist, technicist) than what it is.
-Sandoval (2016: 168 and 177), for example, argues that transformative justice ‘remains vague and unclear, as are its desired goals and the ways to achieve them’, noting that ‘missing from the transformative justice literature is a detailed examination of the capacity and potential for the field to be truly transformative.
-Evans (2016: 15), similarly, notes that ‘there is not a great deal written’ about what tools could be applied to ambitious schemes to transform economic structures or address socio-economic inequalities.
+Sandoval (2016: 168 and 177), for example, argues that transformative justice ‘remains vague and unclear, as are its desired goals and the ways to achieve them’, noting that ‘missing from the transformative justice literature is a detailed examination of the capacity and potential for the field to be truly transformative’.
 Core issues that define the prospects for transformation like the existence or not of basic security, the state’s revenue base or its ability to raise revenues and the relationship of localities, tribes, regional power-brokers etc. with the state have largely gone under-explored.
 Enlarging the focus of TJ is distinct from transforming social conditions; articulating norms is distinct from establishing them.
 Recent arguments that that ‘there has been little analysis to date of what it means to achieve structural change and socio-economic justice in a post-conflict setting’ and that TJ ‘lacks the tools for identification and implementation of such a broader agenda for change’ are more than defensible (Balint, Lasslett and Macdonald, 2017: 4).

 This is true of both top-down and bottom-up theories of transformative justice.
 Because victims increasingly use the language of rights to appeal to the state to respond to their needs, some more top-down theories of transformative justice stress the normative power of the state as duty-bearer reoriented towards the pursuit of economic justice.
 These scholars emphasise the state’s capacity to define and then secure what can or should be regarded as important through the promulgation of rights, the creation of social capital for the disempowered and the definition of key concepts like justice that have a direct bearing on development programmes or national budgets (Arthur, 2009).
 Others stress the bottom-up potential of grassroots conceptualisations of justice to coalesce and catalyse broader national change (Gready and Robins, 2014).
 There are problems with both top-down and bottom-up visions, however.
 In the areas of limited statehood within which most transitional justice takes place, the state lacks the administrative reach, resource-base or legitimacy to effectively place the state at the centre of economic justice guarantees.
 States are typically hybrid, mixing rational governance structures with competing economic, traditional or regional power-structures that intermingle and interact.
-In these environments the state has no monopoly on loyalty or the provision of social goods, sharing as it does authority and capacity with other individuals or institutions’ (Boege, Brown and Clements, 2009: 17).
+In these environments the state has no monopoly on loyalty or the provision of social goods, sharing as it does authority and capacity with other individuals or institutions (Boege, Brown and Clements, 2009: 17).
 Bottom-up visions of transformative justice commendably emphasise this local agency, but lack the sort of programmatic links (the ‘missing middle’) that might link up micro-local projects with broader structural change (McAuliffe, 2017a).